 The Philippine economy relies heavily on tourism.
 World-renowned natural wonders such as an underground river and rice terraces, incredible diving spots rich in biodiversity, colourful public transportation, unique cuisine, vibrant festivals that showcase the country’s colourful culture, and friendly locals regarded as some of the happiest in the world can all be found in the Philippines.

-The Philippine government have established preventive measures, necessary processes, and obligations for travellers as a result of the unfolding COVID-19 crisis.
-Continue reading to find out if you can travel from Pakistan to the Philippines.
+Continue reading to find out if you can travel from Pakistan to the Philippines in 2023.

 Can I travel to the Philippines from Pakistan?